-Vaccination takes about one week to stimulate immunity.
+Vaccination takes about 1 to 2 weeks to stimulate immunity.
 If your dog was not previously vaccinated then he or she should be isolated from other dogs in this period.

 Cats are vaccinated routinely with an F3 vaccination but also optionally can be given an FIV and/or Feline Leukaemia vaccination.

 Annual booster thereafter

 An F3 consists of protection against the following:

 Feline enteritis: a serious infection causing diarrhoea and vomiting as well as bone marrow suppression

 Calicivirus: a virus causing sneezing, ocular and nasal discharge (‘cat flu’) as well as occasionally causing joint swelling and pain